Maca Benefits Explored: How This Superfood Enhances Your Well-Being

 A large part of maca’s activity in the body takes place in the recently discovered endocannabinoid system, or ECS for short, which regulates and controls many critical bodily functions, including sleep, memory and inflammatory and immune responses.

 This has been attributed to bioactive molecules in maca called macamides.
-Macamides are long-chain fatty acids made that have energy-boosting, fertility-enhancing and neuroprotective effects and are almost identical in structure to the natural cannabinoids in our brain.
+Macamides are long-chain fatty acids that have energy-boosting, fertility-enhancing and neuroprotective effects and are almost identical in structure to the natural cannabinoids in our brain.

 Benefits of maca: what is maca good for?